Personal relationships of Michael Jackson: Strip clubs

 From a young age, Jackson was exposed to sex.
 He received mixed messages on the subject from his parents.
 His mother Katherine was a devout Jehovah's Witness and conveyed her thoughts clearly; lust in thought or deed was sinful outside of marriage, and physical intimacy should be saved for marriage.
-In contrast to his wife, father Joseph, a steel mill worker, shunned the religion and would have the Jackson 5 perform at strip clubs and seedy bars in the earliest days of their career.
-He allowed nine-year-old Michael to watch from the wings of the stage as male audience members whistled at women who stripped until nude.
+In contrast to his wife, father Joe, a steel mill worker, shunned the religion and would have the Jackson 5 perform at strip clubs and seedy bars in the earliest days of their career.
+He allowed the then 9-year-old Michael to watch from the wings of the stage as male audience members whistled at women who stripped until nude.

 While playing at Chicago's Peppermint Lounge, the brothers made use of a peephole in their dressing room, through which they had a clear view of the women's bathroom.
 They would take turns watching the women and, as Marlon recalled, "learned everything there was to know about ladies".
 During other residencies, the siblings would perform the Joe Tex song "Skinny Legs and All".
 Joseph would instruct a young Michael to make his way into the audience, crawl under tables, lift up ladies' skirts and peek at their panties as part of the performance.
 Though embarrassed by the task, Jackson feigned enjoyment as he knew the audience loved the routine.

 Following such performances, the Jackson brothers would be tucked in bed by their oblivious mother and reminded of the virtues of being a good Jehovah's Witness.
 Katherine remained unaware of her sons' strip club activities for many years.
 Journalist J. Randy Taraborrelli reflected on Jackson's early life and noted that at such a young age, the singer may not have been psychologically equipped to fully understand any sexual stimulation he may have received from such voyeuristic events.
-The writer further commented that Jackson's views on sex must have been conflicted between those of his religiously strict mother and his more libertine and promiscuous father.
+The writer further commented that Jackson's views on sex must have been conflicted between those of his strict mother and his libertine father.